 Pro Tip: Keep your resume to one page.
 A three-page resume isn’t impressive; it’s laughable for an early-career professional.

 This one may seem obvious, but you’d be surprised how many people were great at “suporting there manger” – instead of “supporting their manager”.
 It’s especially hard to catch mistakes on your own if you misuse the wrong word – even the Spellcheck Angel can’t save you then!
 Having a typo-riddled resume can mean the difference between whether or not you get the interview.
 76% of hiring managers will immediately remove applicants from the candidate pool for having only one or two typos.

 It may seem harsh, but it makes sense.
 A typo in your resume signals limited attention to detail, which matters in a professional environment.
 If you can’t bother to proofread your resume, can you be trusted to send a typo-free email to a client?

 Fortunately, the solution is simple: before you hit send on the application, have a friend with a fresh set of eyes go over your resume and help you spot any mistakes or clunky wording.

 Pro Tip: Print out a hard copy of your resume.
 It can help you find mistakes more easily.
 Especially when you’ve been staring at your word doc for the last few hours!

-If you follow these five steps, there’s no doubt you’ll get that call back.
+If you follow these six steps, there’s no doubt you’ll get that call back.

 Still need more resume advice?
 Make sure you’re steering clear of these common resume mistakes.